 Another easy method is to chop up fruit and vegetable waste into small pieces and then bury it in a hole in the garden.
 This is a good option if you have a large planting space.
-You should dig holes that are several inches deep to avoid attracting unwanted animals to your garden.
+You should dig holes or trenches that are several inches deep to avoid attracting unwanted animals to your garden.
 Wetting the soil well first can make digging easier.
 Cover the food scraps very well.
 Make the food scraps small, so they will decompose faster.
 This is the method I have been using for several months.
 I now have rich, dark soil in the areas where I have been burying the food scraps.
 I use this soil around my plants as a fertilizer.
 This isn't really that time consuming.
 And it's a good incentive to spend a few minutes out in the garden in the evening.

 Eggshells Are Good for Plants